 How to start this conversation in your class

 - Critically Analyze Data Visualizations

 - Explore the Raw Statistics Beyond the Headlines

 - Challenge the Likelihood of a Statistic

 For those who have seen my previous posts on LinkedIn, you know I'm passionate about data literacy.
 Get your students to analyze what a graph and is showing, and sometimes as importantly, what it's not showing.

 Facilitate discussions with your students on what they can see when they look at a graph.
 Is the scale consistent?
 Is the type of visualization appropriate for the data being presented?
 Is there any missing data?
 Ask students to share their findings, and encourage them to create their own graphs.
-A great activity to to give students a data set (or have them choose one of their own) and create two graphs.
+A great activity is to give students a data set (or have them choose one of their own) and create two graphs.
 One of the graphs should be as honest and transparent as possible, while the other should attempt to mislead the viewer.

 There are some great resources available online that provide examples of poor of misleading graphs.
 I've shared a couple below.